nishanthkumarpathi/azure-security/content/12_firewall/12_azure_firewall.md

    |Choose a virtual network|click the **Use existing** option and, in the drop-down list, select **Test-FW-VN**|
    |Public IP address|clck **Add new** and type the name **TEST-FW-PIP** and click **OK**|

+   Note : Please select "Use Firewall Rules(Classic) to Manage this Firewall" under Firewall Management

 1. Click **Review + create** and then click **Create**.

     >**Note**: Wait for the deployment to complete.
 This should take about 5 minutes.